isomerpages/imda-tradetrust/_about/Legality Guide.md

 to a paper bill of lading.
 That is the same position with regard to express choice of law and jurisdiction as under current law.</p>
 <p>Some other jurisdictions including<strong> </strong>the<strong> </strong>Kingdom
-of Great Britain and Northern Ireland, New York, Delaware and the Abu Dhabi Global Markets in the United Arab Emirates are MLETR- compliant.</p>
+of Great Britain and Northern Ireland, New York, Delaware, the Abu Dhabi Global Markets in the United Arab Emirates are MLETR-compliant and more.</p>
 <p>IMDA engaged Stephenson Harwood LLP (in alliance with Virtus Law LLP),
 with input on US law aspects from Blank Rome LLP, to develop a TradeTrust Legality Guide.</p>